mitchellsayer/alea/README.md

 In this sense, alea is very powerful tool because it simplifies calculations of important concepts tied to random variables.
-You can construct random variables using simple, natural queries without having to worry about the mathematics behind them.
+You can construct random variables using easy-to-understand abstractions & natural queries.

 ## Features List